 Staying safe while traveling, locally or abroad

-Visit the U.S. Department of State Web site and search Spring Break to learn of precautions to take when traveling outside of the country.
+Visit the U.S. Department of State Web site and search "travel advisories" for your destination to learn of precautions to take when traveling outside of the country.

 - Make sure someone at home knows your travel plans.
 Leave information on where you will be, how you can be reached, and make plans to check in on a daily basis.

 - Make arrangements to have the right identification documents with you—carry a passport or passport card (depending on destination) and your health insurance card.
 If you are taking a road trip, find out if your auto insurance covers roadside assistance, or consider purchasing an AAA membership for road assistance.

 - Plan in advance for the weather conditions (take sunscreen, bring appropriate clothing).